peterramsing/personal-site/_posts/2016-06-28-i-made-a-site-about-airdrop.md

 ## How about some Q&A?

 ### But why?
 I know there are a lot of other things to do but this was fun.
-It took about as long as watching a movie and it took me back to the evenings in the summer when I'd build a new tree house just because I could.
+It took about as long as watching a movie and it took me back to the evenings in the summer when I'd build a new treehouse just because I could.

 ### So what is it anyway?
 Just a site.
 That's it.